Putting your plans into action

 You can learn more about what assessment centres involve, and how best to demonstrate your true potential, by:

-Taking part in the Curtin Employability Program gives you the opportunity to prototype the tools you’ll need to navigate a competitive recruitment process.
+Taking part in CareerPLUS gives you the opportunity to develop the tools and experiences you’ll need to navigate the transition from study to the graduate workforce.